Staff of the Technology Transfer Office

 Dr. Daniel Juliano

 Daniel comes to MSU with 16 years of technology development experience in Silicon Valley.
-His first 8 years there were in the semiconductor capital equipment industry, developing processes and hardware to deposit ultrathin conformal layers of metal on silicon wafers, a critical step in the manufacture of cutting edge electronics.
+His first 8 years there were in the semiconductor capital equipment industry, developing processes and equipment to deposit ultrathin conformal layers of metal on silicon wafers, a critical step in the manufacture of cutting edge electronics.
 Most recently, he was on the executive staff at MiaSolé, a manufacturer of flexible and lightweight thin film solar panels.
 There he initiated and managed several technical functions, including the intellectual property program.
 Daniel has been granted more than 20 US patents, and has BS, MS, and PhD degrees in Physics from the University of Illinois at Urbana-Champaign.

 Nick works with faculty to help develop intellectual property and facilitates agreements with industry for MSU to conduct research, perform testing and to license university technology.
 He has worked in technology transfer for over twenty years in positions that include being a liaison to industry for a university engineering research center, facilitating licensing of technology from federal laboratories, and licensing university intellectual property.
 He holds a B.A. in biology and B.S. in engineering from Humboldt State University and a M.S. in engineering from Rice University.firstname.lastname@example.org